 👋 Hey there!
-Today we’re going to talk about how to avoid being tricked by online scams! 🕵️♀️
+Today, we will talk about how to avoid being tricked by online scams! 🕵️♀️

 🚫 Be careful when clicking on links or downloading attachments from unfamiliar sources.
-Always double-check the URL and look for “https” or the lock icon to make sure it’s a secure website.
+Always double-check the URL and look for “https” or the lock icon to ensure it’s a secure website.

 🚫 Check the source of the information and look for evidence to support it.
 Don’t trust everything you see or read online.